hl395/Bert_Ontology/README.md

 ## 3. Dataset format
 ### 3.1.
 Pre-training data format
+In general pre-training, the corpus are general English text.
+The input is a plain text file, with one sentence per line.
+Documents are delimited by empty lines.
+The output is a set of tf.train.Examples serialized into TFRecord file format. \
 In our task, the pre-training data is concept triples.
 Each triple contains three concepts, with one concept per line.
 An empty line is used to separate triples.
 In cases a focus concept has no parent or child, there are only two concepts in the corresponding triple.
 An example of pre-training data is as follows:
 ```